How to Automatically Free up Storage Space with macOS Sierra

 Content is stored on the cloud and is always there within the reach of the user whenever it is needed through the improved efficiency of storing, processing, and retrieving files on the macOS Sierra.
 The new system will automatically store up those files that you do not use often in the cloud to free up storage space with macOS Sierra.
 Optimized versions of your pictures and other frequently used files will stay on your Mac while all other files are saved and can be retrieved by downloading them from the cloud.
 See how you can do this below.

 You can view a summary of your storage pattern on your Mac by clicking on About This Mac from the Apple menu.
 An overview of your used and free space will be displayed in the storage section.

 Click on the Manage button in the top right corner to view options to free up storage space with macOS Sierra.
 If you already have some options enabled, you will see fewer options available in this window.

-1. Store in iCloud: after selecting the Store in iCloud option, you will have the option to choose between "Files from Desktop and Documents in iCloud Drive" and "Photos and Videos in iCloud Photo Library".
+After selecting the Store in iCloud option, you will have the option to choose between "Files from Desktop and Documents in iCloud Drive" and "Photos and Videos in iCloud Photo Library".

-2. Optimize storage: here you can choose from the options below after clicking on it;
+Here you can choose from the options below after clicking on it;